Read about Caroline's novel new career - it's been quite a journey for this former solicitor and cafe owner.

 Little did she know that act of generosity would lead to her achieving a longstanding ambition - to become a published author.

-Caroline, 55,and her husband, whose home is in Garstang, had been running the West Coast Cafe located at the YMCA gym at St Annes.
+Caroline, 55,and her husband Darrell, whose home is in Garstang, had been running the West Coast Cafe located at the YMCA gym at St Annes.
 But when the building closed during the Covid pandemic they could not even do takeaways.

 She said: "I was always a keen baker.
 I started baking with my nan when I was tiny.
 I've always loved it.
 That's what I did in the cafe.
 My husband is good with people and was out front .I was in the kitchen doing cakes and selling them online.
 When lockdown came everyone was baking, so I started to share a recipe every day, just different recipes from what I had and what I had baked in the cafe.
 I shared them on Facebook and that's when my followers grew by the thousands - by the end of the year I had 9,500 followers."